1001 - Public Communications

 1001.1 - Board and Community Relations

-2. Citizen advisory committees appointed by the board are subject to the open meetings law;
+2. Citizen Advisory Committees appointed by the board are subject to the open meetings law;

 3. The term of the committee will be at the discretion of the board;